-A Fire Protection District's allowable powers includes "ambulance services, pursuant of Division 25 (commencing with Section 1797).
+A Fire Protection District's allowable powers includes "ambulance services, pursuant of Division 25 (commencing with Section 1797 of the Health & Safety Code).
 There are four fire protection districts, five Community Services Districts, and one Public Utilities District that provides fire protection services within the proposed ambulance service area.
 If, at some point in the future, fire protection services are consolidated into one county-wide district, consolidation of the proposed ambulance services with the newly formed fire district may be viable; however, at this time, a separate district devoted to the provision of Advanced Life Support ambulance services is preferable.